Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: Conclusion

 \section{Conclusion}

 This paper proposes an incremental multi-view clustering framework based on memory evolution.
-Our core contribution lies in designing a brain science-inspired component architecture that integrates cognitive forgetting, view alignment, and knowledge consolidation memory modules to achieve a balance between model plasticity and stability.
-Compared with current state-of-the-art incremental clustering methods, our model demonstrates significant advantages across multiple evaluation metrics, validating its strong potential for dynamic multi-view clustering tasks.
-Although the current model performs well in existing incremental scenarios, our model has not explored more challenging dynamic learning scenarios, such as class-incremental learning.
-In future research, we will develop an automatic class discovery model based on uncertainty estimation to eliminate dependence on the number of predefined classes.
+Our core contribution lies in designing a brain science-inspired component architecture to achieve a balance between plasticity and stability.
+Compared with current methods, our model demonstrates significant advantages across multiple evaluation metrics, validating its potential for incremental tasks.
+Although EMIMC performs well in existing incremental scenarios, our model has not explored more challenging scenarios, such as class-incremental learning.
+In future research, we will develop a class discovery model to eliminate dependence on the number of predefined classes.